openwdl/wdl/SPEC.md

 ## Import Statements

-A CWL file may contain import statements to include CWL code from other sources
+A WDL file may contain import statements to include WDL code from other sources

 ```
 $import = 'import' $string ('as' $identifier)?
 ```

-The import statement specifies that `$string` which is to be interpted as a URI which points to a CWL file.
+The import statement specifies that `$string` which is to be interpted as a URI which points to a WDL file.
 The basename of that URI is the namespace which contains the workflows and tasks from that file.
-If the `$identifier` is specified, then this will be used as the namespace for imported CWL files.
+If the `$identifier` is specified, then this will be used as the namespace for imported WDL files.

 ```
 import "http://example.com/lib/stdlib"
 import "http://example.com/lib/analysis_tasks" as analysis
-import "lib.cwl"
+import "lib.wdl"

 workflow wf {
   call stdlib.file_size